AdRoll/baker/README.md

 The first bracket shows the number of records that were read (i.e. entered the pipeline) and written (i.e. successfully exited the pipeline) in the last 1-second window.
-The second bracket is total since the process was launched.
+The second bracket is total since the process was launched (the `u:` key is the number of files successfully uploaded).
 The third bracket shows the average read/write speed (records per second).

 The fourth bracket shows the records that were discarded at some point during the records